tsugus/UrLISP/README.md

 It supports "super brackets" '[', ']' to group and close brackets together.

 Please refer to "init.txt" for usage.
-By the way, "INIT.TXT" is loaded as a asmple program file at startup.
+By the way, "INIT.TXT" is loaded as a sample program file at startup.

 ## How to compile